 Quick Facts

-- Pilots train for emergencies in simulators for 4-8 days every year
+- Pilots train for emergencies in recurrent simulator sessions, typically several days each year

 - The first action in almost every emergency: fly the airplane first, troubleshoot second